Portrait: Marcus Biermann

 Work in Progress

-Perceptions of GMOs and Deep Trade Integration (with Gonzague Vannoorenberghe)
+Do Public Perceptions Matter for International Trade?
+The Case of GMOs (with Gonzague Vannoorenberghe)

 Financing Service Trade (with Peter Eppinger and Karol Paludkiewicz)